-A bench warrant is a warrant that comes from the judge.
-This warrant is usually issued when the judge needs to communicate to law enforcement that they need to take custody of the defendant during the life of a case.
+A bench warrant is a warrant that comes from a judge.
+This warrant is usually issued when a judge needs to communicate to law enforcement that they need to take custody of the defendant for the remainder of a case.
 Individuals with bench warrants in Fort Lauderdale criminal cases should immediately consider retaining the services of a professional attorney for help.
 A lawyer at Leifert & Leifert could represent you in a manner which shows that you are serious and ready to have your case heard in court.
 Call today to learn more.

 When is a Bench Warrant Commonly Issued?

 There are many different circumstances where a judge would issue a bench warrant.
 One common example is when an individual fails to appear in court.
 This happens when an individual is arrested by a local law enforcement agency and is able to bond out of jail before seeing a magistrate.
 They would usually receive a court notification for their first hearing, which is referred to as an arraignment, but the arrested individual might choose to not show up in court.
 As a result, the judge would order a bench warrant.
 A bench warrant could be issued at any point during the trial phase when a person does not appear in court when they are required to do so.

 How Serious a Bench Warrant for an Arrest?